-Stores in the Sakhalin Region in the Far East for instance limited the sale of sugar, cereals, flour, vegetable oil this week because of a spike of demand on these essential products.
-The government of Tuva in southern Siberia also complained about shortage of sugar and vegetable cooking oil.
+Stores in the Sakhalin Region in the Far East for instance limited the sale of sugar, cereals, flour, vegetable oil this week because of a spike in demand for these essential products.
+The government of Tuva in southern Siberia also complained about a shortage of sugar and vegetable cooking oil.

 But if Russian authorities acknowledge a shortage of sugar on shelves and a surge of demand by consumers, they ensure it has enough reserve and blames some “unscrupulous organizations” to take advantage of the demand to speculate on its price.

-Similar to what happened during the COVID-19 pandemic, when the population fears shortage of an essential product, consumers tend to panic buy the product, accentuating the shortage and fears of shortage.
-Portugal, Spain or Germany also currently experience shortage of cooking oil.
+Similar to what happened during the COVID-19 pandemic, when the population fears a shortage of an essential product, consumers tend to panic buy the product, accentuating the shortage and fears of a shortage.
+Portugal, Spain or Germany also currently experience a shortage of cooking oil.

 Price of sugar officially increased by 20% since the beginning of the year

 Between March 5 and March 11, the price of sugar in Russia increased by 12.8%, according to Rosstat.
 It is the highest consumer price increase of the week among the 106 goods and services monitored by the official Russian statistics office.
-Price of sugar grew by 20.4% since the beginning of the year, although price increase can be closer to 50% in some retail stores.
+The price of sugar grew by 20.4% since the beginning of the year, although the price increase can be closer to 50% in some retail stores.

 Overall, inflation grew by 2.09% in a week, and 5.62% since the beginning of the year.
 The inflation in 2022 really took off since the start of the war in Ukraine.
-Monthly inflation of consumer price index in Russia was 1.2% in February and 1% in January.
+The monthly inflation of the consumer price index in Russia was 1.2% in February and 1% in January.

 Authorities asked large retailers to limit their margin on sugar to 5%.

-Deputy Minister of Industry and Trade Viktor Yevtukhov said on March 17 on Russian TV that the country has enough stockpile and a sugar production higher than domestic demand.
-Moreover, Vladimir Putin on March 8 ordered an export ban of white sugar until August 31, except for few members of the Eurasian Economic Union close to Russia, which Yevtukhov says would further increase domestic supply.
-With the war in Ukraine, countries tend to limit export of some basic items to ensure domestic food security.
+Deputy Minister of Industry and Trade Viktor Yevtukhov said on March 17 on Russian TV that the country has enough stockpile, and that sugar production is higher than domestic demand.
+Moreover, Vladimir Putin on March 8 ordered an export ban on white sugar until August 31, except for a few members of the Eurasian Economic Union close to Russia, which Yevtukhov says would further increase domestic supply.
+With the war in Ukraine, countries tend to limit the export of some basic items to ensure domestic food security.